OpenStratos/server/README.md

 # OpenStratos Server #

-Server implemented in C. It will be in charge of the management of the balloon.
+Server implemented in C++.
+It will be in charge of the management of the balloon.